AceNavarro/AngularBnB/README.md

   * Create, show, edit and delete rentals and reviews

-  * Upload rentals photos using Amazon S3

   * Display rental location on Google Maps

   * Create and show rental bookings

+* Upload rentals photos using Amazon S3

+* Payment feature using Stripe

 * Flash messages responding to users' interaction with the app